Pamela-Claure/hydrologic-modeling-course-2024/capstone-projects/Pamela_Claure/README.md

 # Understanding Precipitation Partitioning and Hydrologic Impacts in Mountainous Catchments
-This repository contains data and scripts necessary for reproducing the xx model.
+This repository contains data and scripts necessary for reproducing the Mill Creek catchment model.

 ## Summary
 In the mountainous western United States, snowmelt is the primary source of downstream water supply, but a warming climate threatens the timing and quantity of future water resources.